crossleyjuan/djondb/README.md

 * cmake g++ make
 * libv8-dev: Google's V8 javascript engine
 * libantlr3c-dev: Antlr
-* libxss-dev
-* libX11-dev
 * libuuid1

-In ubuntu that could be easily installed using apt-get as follows:

-    sudo apt-get install libv8-dev libantlr3c-dev libxss-dev libx11-dev libuuid1
+* gtest

+djondb source comes with copy of the antlr, v8 and gtest libraries in the folder db/third_party if you are in linux or OSX you can use "make dependencies" to build the required libraries as follows:

+   cd db
+   make dependencies

+This command will execute the scripts: third_party/buildantlr.sh third_parth/buildv8.sh and third_party/buildgtest.sh.

 Compilation
 ===========

-As any other standard linux application djondb can be compiled using configure/make/make install steps, to create the configuration file use the autoreconf command line.
-Here're the steps to do the compilation:
+As any other standard linux application djondb can be compiled using cmake/make/make install steps, as follows:

     cd db
     mkdir build